 - Open the pot and switch to sauté again.
 Mash the vegetables lightly with the back of a spoon.

-- Add the flour dissolved in milk and stir until the soup thickens (2-3 minutes).
+- Add the cornflour dissolved in water and stir until the soup thickens (2-3 minutes).

 - Stir in the cream and top the soup with chopped chives.
 Serve hot.